Goats sleep

 Due to their nature as prey, goats are incredibly light sleepers, so you can hardly catch them sleeping as they can wake up even at the slightest noise, like a footstep.

-Why Is It So Hard to Catch A Goat Sleeping?
+Why it’s so Hard to Catch Goats Sleeping?

 Due to their nature as prey, goats are incredibly light sleepers.
 They wake up at any slightest noise to run for safety.

-Every noise can be a threat to them, so they are always on the move to escape from their predators.
+Every noise can threaten them, so they are always moving to escape their predators.
 Goats are subconsciously on the lookout for danger even when they sleep.

 How Much Sleep Do Goats Need?